 So there you have it, 9 ways to overcome barriers to effective communication.
 Speak your heart out, but always be aware of the characteristics of effective communication.

 If you have a problem with communication, always keep these 9 tips in your mind.
 You will be able to give your message effortlessly.
-If you want to be a great communicator, join our course Effective Communication Skills.
+If you want to be a great communicator, join our course Communication Skills Training.
 Get a grip on everything that you need to be successful in every kind of communication.